falco81/ESP32S3_VirtualCDROM/README.md

 - **Custom image names** — files can have any name (not limited to `DSKA0000.img` convention); slot order is stored in `order.json`
 - **Persistent slot order** — drag-and-drop reordering in the web UI saved to `/GoTek/order.json` on the SD card; no file renaming
 - **Image labels** — per-image description text stored in `/GoTek/labels.json`; inline editing in the web UI
-- **Image editor** — browse, upload, download and delete files inside individual FAT12 floppy images directly from the browser
+- **Image editor** — browse, upload, download, delete and create folders inside individual FAT12 floppy images directly from the browser; full VFAT long filename support (UTF-16LE); configurable FAT 8.3 auto-convert mode with `~N` deduplication
 - **Free space monitoring** — per-slot used/free space with colour-coded progress bar (green/yellow/red)
 - **Single-slot mode** — mount one specific image as a standard 1.44 MB USB disk for Windows direct access (read/write); re-enumerates USB automatically
 - **GoTek RAW mode** — all slots concatenated at fixed LBA offsets for GoTek hardware; re-enumerates USB automatically